Battle of Marathon: Marathon run

 According to Herodotus, an Athenian runner named Pheidippides was sent to run from Athens to Sparta to ask for assistance before the battle.
 He ran a distance of over 225 kilometers (140 miles), arriving in Sparta the day after he left.
 Then, following the battle, the Athenian army marched the 40 kilometers (25 miles) or so back to Athens at a very high pace (considering the quantity of armour, and the fatigue after the battle), in order to head off the Persian force sailing around Cape Sounion.
 They arrived back in the late afternoon, in time to see the Persian ships turn away from Athens, thus completing the Athenian victory.

 Later, in popular imagination, these two events were conflated, leading to a legendary but inaccurate version of events.
 This myth has Pheidippides running from Marathon to Athens after the battle, to announce the Greek victory with the word "nenikēkamen!"
 (Attic: νενικήκαμεν; we've won!), whereupon he promptly died of exhaustion.
-Most accounts incorrectly attribute this story to Herodotus; actually, the story first appears in Plutarch's On the Glory of Athens in the 1st century AD, who quotes from Heracleides of Pontus's lost work, giving the runner's name as either Thersipus of Erchius or Eucles.
+This story first appears in Plutarch's On the Glory of Athens in the 1st century AD, who quotes from Heracleides of Pontus's lost work, giving the runner's name as most likely Eucles, although also possible Thersippus of Eroeadae.
 Lucian of Samosata (2nd century AD) gives the same story but names the runner Philippides (not Pheidippides).
 In some medieval codices of Herodotus, the name of the runner between Athens and Sparta before the battle is given as Philippides, and this name is also preferred in a few modern editions.

 When the idea of a modern Olympics became a reality at the end of the 19th century, the initiators and organizers were looking for a great popularizing event, recalling the ancient glory of Greece.
 The idea of organizing a "marathon race" came from Michel Bréal, who wanted the event to feature in the first modern Olympic Games in 1896 in Athens.
 This idea was heavily supported by Pierre de Coubertin, the founder of the modern Olympics, as well as the Greeks.
 This would echo the legendary version of events, with the competitors running from Marathon to Athens.
 So popular was this event that it quickly caught on, becoming a fixture at the Olympic games, with major cities staging their own annual events.
 The distance eventually became fixed at 42.195 km, though for the first years it was variable, being around 25 mi—the approximate distance from Marathon to Athens.